-If you’re here, chances are you’re wondering what are the different types of cameras available on the market.
+If you’re here, chances are you want to know what are all the different types of cameras available today.
+If that’s the case this article is for you.

-Before we jump into a more detailed description of each camera type, here’s a list of the devices we’re going to examine:
+Before we jump into a more detailed description of each camera type, here’s a list of the devices we’re going to examine with a short description.

 What Are the Different Types Of Cameras?